Misery Is a Butterfly

 Misery Is a Butterfly is the sixth studio album by American alternative rock band Blonde Redhead.
 The album was released on March 15, 2004, by 4AD.
-A lot of the album's lyrics and imagery reflects on Makino's 2003 horseback accident, which required facial reconstructive surgery and months of rehabilitation, including re-learning how to sing.
-The tracks “Elephant Woman” and “Equus” make direct lyrical and rhythmic references to this event.
+The album's lyrics and imagery reflect on a horseback accident Makino suffered in 2003, which required facial reconstructive surgery and months of rehabilitation, and caused her mental distress.
+The tracks "Elephant Woman" and "Equus" are more directly about the incident.

-Continuing the sonic evolution that began with their previous album Melody of Certain Damaged Lemons, the album integrates lush string arrangements (viola, violin, cello) and clavichords, giving it a cinematic, chamber-pop feel.
+Continuing the sonic evolution that began with their previous album Melody of Certain Damaged Lemons, the album integrates lush string arrangements (viola, violin, cello) and clavichords, giving it a musical aesthetic that critics described as a cinematic, chamber-pop feel.
 The string arrangements were written and performed by Eyvind Kang and Jane Scarpantoni.

 Critical reception

 Misery is a Butterfly was well received by critics.
 Metacritic gave Misery is a Butterfly a score of 78/100, indicating generally favourable reviews.
 Pitchfork gave it a 4/5, saying: "Blonde Redhead have perfected their own unusual strain of perceived insincerity.
 They said it themselves, and it still rings true, [that] fake can be just as good."
 Rolling Stone gave the album a 3/5, saying "Blonde Redhead have been slogging away as part of the Sonic Youth-led downtown New York rock axis since the mid-Nineties.
 After five fair-to-middling albums, the band has suddenly emerged, Flaming Lips-style, with one of the better indie-rock records of the year: Misery Is a Butterfly."
 CMJ ranked Misery Is a Butterfly as the 18th best album of 2004.